asu-iris/course_robotics/intro.md

 This interactive online resource is designed for ASU MAE 547 students, global robotics learners, and industry practitioners who want to learn—or refresh—the fundamentals of robotics.
 The goal is to present robotics concepts in a concise, accessible format supported by visual aids, linked background references, and Python-based learning modules.

-Many of the current materials are adapted from  [Robotics: Modelling, Planning and Control, by Bruno Siciliano, Lorenzo Sciavicco, Luigi Villani, Giuseppe Oriolo]((https://people.disim.univaq.it/~costanzo.manes/EDU_stuff/Robotics_Modelling,%20Planning%20and%20Control_Sciavicco_extract.pdf)), as well as selected content from [Modern Robotics by Kevin M. Lynch and Frank C. Park]((https://hades.mech.northwestern.edu/images/7/7f/MR.pdf)).
+Many of the current materials are adapted from  [Robotics: Modelling, Planning and Control]((https://people.disim.univaq.it/~costanzo.manes/EDU_stuff/Robotics_Modelling,%20Planning%20and%20Control_Sciavicco_extract.pdf)), by Bruno Siciliano, Lorenzo Sciavicco, Luigi Villani, Giuseppe Oriolo, as well as selected content from [Modern Robotics]((https://hades.mech.northwestern.edu/images/7/7f/MR.pdf)) by Kevin M. Lynch and Frank C. Park.
 These notes are specifically tailored for students in MAE 547 but are also intended as a useful reference for anyone interested in robotics—offering a quick way to learn or review topics without needing to read an entire textbook.
 When possible, I recommend that students engage with the original books.

 - **Robotics: Modeling, Planning and Control**  by Bruno Siciliano, Lorenzo Sciavicco, Luigi Villani, Giuseppe Oriolo, Springer, 2009